 As I continue through my parenting journey, I frequently make mistakes.
 I worry and I wonder whether I’m doing the right things.
 I thank God for His Words and guidance for with them, I know I can’t go wrong.
 I’m constantly looking for new scriptures to help me guide my children.
 Together, He and I can raise some pretty awesome people.

-What are your favorite parenting bible verses for tween girls?
+What are your favorite parenting bible verses for tween or teen girls?
 Please share them in the comment section below.
 We can all use the extra support for each other and from God’s Word!